 The Rev. Evan W. Rohrs-Dodge is an Elder in the Greater New Jersey Conference.
 He was born and raised in a small coastal town in northeastern Maine, and received his BA degree at the University of Maine at Machias and his MDiv degree at Drew Theological School.
 He is pursuing a Doctor of Ministry degree at United Theological Seminary.
 He currently serves the Belvidere United Methodist Church in Belvidere, NJ.
 He is married to Amanda, also a United Methodist pastor, and father of twin girls, Amelia and Auden.
 He blogs at revev.info.
 Follow him on twitter @therevdodger.

 The Rev. Stephen Fife is an Elder in the Louisiana Conference.
 He received his M.Div at Perkins School of Theology, Southern Methodist University.
 He currently serves at First United Methodist Church in Columbia, Louisiana.
-Stephen is married and has three foster children.
+Stephen is married and has three beautiful daughters.
 He enjoys reading, daily prayer, liturgy, and spiritual formation.
-He also blogs at methodistmonk.org and you can follow him on twitter @methodistmonk.
+Currently, Stephen is studying Counseling and is pursuing intersections between Spiritual Direction and Mindfulness Based Counseling.
+He also blogs at leadmindfully.org and you can follow him on twitter @methodistmonk.